General Information & F.A.Qs on COVID-19

 - How many people are being tested for the virus in other countries?

-- What happens to my job if I have to self-isolate, become sick, or cannot work due to the curfew or other restrictions?
+- What happens to my job if I have to self-isolate, become sick, or cannot work due to the restrictions?

 - How do I dispose household waste if I have or think I have COVID-19?